-Venture Off The Beaten Path
+1. Venture off the Beaten Path

-When you are traveling to a place you’ve never been before, research some places you want to visit.
-If you are in a city that accommodates walking, walk to each destination and take your time getting there.
+When you are traveling to a place you’ve never been before, research some of the main places you want to visit.
+To do this, I often search for ‘2-Days In [City of Choice], including the city you’ll be traveling to.
+This is going to give you plenty of hits of the top things to do in this city.
+Once there, if you are in a city that accommodates walking, walk to each destination and take your time getting there.

-Get a Different Perspective
+2. Get a Different Perspective

 Once you arrive at the place you want to be, take some time walking around your subject to see it from a different perspective.
 If there are trees nearby, try using the foliage as a buffer in the foreground with your subject in the distance.
 See what happens when you lay on the ground and shoot upwards towards your subject to display its grand size.

 When I started photographing, I was nervous about looking weird getting into certain positions on the ground, standing on objects like chairs, or squatting.
 Let me reassure you that all great photographers do this.
 Do what you have to do to get the shot and don’t worry about what other people think.
-There was a reason why Ansel Adams said, “a good photograph is knowing where to stand.”
+There was a reason why Ansel Adams said, “A good photograph is knowing where to stand.”

-Lighting and Time of Day
+3. Pay Attention to Lighting and Time of Day

-Shoot In Your Own Backyard
+4. Shoot In Your Own Backyard

-When most people think of travel photography, they immediately imagine some place far off in other parts of the world.
+When most people think of travel photography, they immediately imagine someplace far off in other parts of the world.
 As practice, try taking photos like a travel photographer in your own city.
 Sometimes we don’t think of our hometown as a place to travel to, but not only will it help you prepare for taking epic photos in other places, your own city could easily give someone else a case of wanderlust!

-Best Photo Editing Tools For Travel Photography
+The Best Photo Editing Tools For Travel Photography

 The Crop Tool

-The Crop tool can help you to reposition your focal point or crop out some unwanted items in your shot.
+The Crop tool can help you to reposition your focal point or crop out unwanted items in your shot.
 After selecting it from the Edit menu, drag and resize the Crop target to fit within the area you want to highlight.
 Everything outside of this target will be eliminated from the photo.

-The Exposure Tool
+The Levels Tool

 The Clone Tool